Temporary road closures will be in place around the Gallery from 26 February during the Enlighten Festival.

-The Rt Hon Sir Zelman Cowen AK GCMG GCVO QC DCL (1919–2011), academic, writer and former Governor-General, was educated at Scotch College and the University of Melbourne before serving in the navy in the Second World War.
-After the war, he went to Oxford as a Rhodes scholar.
+Although best known for his landscapes, Ray Crooke AM often painted people indoors against a window giving onto bright light, such as this portrait of The Rt Hon Sir Zelman Cowen (1919–2011).
+Academic, writer and former Governor-General, Cowen served in the navy in the Second World War and then went to Oxford as a Rhodes scholar.
 From 1951 to 1966 he was dean of the law faculty at the University of Melbourne, and in 1970 he became Vice-Chancellor of the University of Queensland.
 Seven years later, at the invitation of Prime Minister Malcolm Fraser, he succeeded Sir John Kerr as Governor-General; during his five-year term he did much to restore the status of the vice-regal post.
 Returning to Oxford University in the 1980s, he became Provost of Oriel College and later Pro-Vice Chancellor.
-He published widely on aspects of law but also attempted to enhance public comprehension of constitutional issues, particularly the question of an Australian republic.
+He published widely on aspects of law but also attempted to enhance public comprehension of constitutional issues, particularly advocating for Australia to become a republic.
 Cowen’s autobiography, A Public Life, was published in 2006.

 Gift of David Crooke 2011.
 Donated through the Australian Government's Cultural Gifts Program.